jyyulab/MICA/README.md

 the graph embedding method (> 3,000 cells), where the number of cells cutoff was chosen based on performance evaluation of datasets of various sizes.

-`mica -i ./test_data/inputs/10x/PBMC/3k/pre-processed/pbmc3k_preprocessed.h5ad -o ./test_data/outputs`
+`mica auto -i ./test_data/inputs/10x/PBMC/3k/pre-processed/pbmc3k_preprocessed.h5ad -o ./test_data/outputs -pn pbmc3k -nc 10`

 #### Running MICA GE mode
 MICA GE mode reduces the dimensionality using the graph embedding method.
 It sweeps a range of resolutions